 What are the income requirements for Medicaid in South Dakota?

 South Dakota income requirements for Medicaid use the Modified Adjusted Gross Income, or MAGI, to calculate the income of potential beneficiaries.
 Introduced by the Affordable Care Act, MAGI determines gross annual income by using detailed financial data provided by petitioners.
 Gross income requirements for Medicaid eligibility are compared with household size to determine if a family will qualify for Medicaid and how much Medicaid coverage can be received.
 Items such as homes, vehicles, bank assets, insurance policies, bonds and more are involved in determining gross annual income.
 The procedure for how to qualify for Medicaid regarding income will also exclude certain items.
 To meet Medicaid eligibility requirements, gross annual income must fall within limits established by the state and, in part, the Federal Poverty Level (FPL).
-Download our guide to review further details about income eligibility for Medicaid.
+Download our guide to review further details about income requirements for Medicaid.

 What are the Medicaid application guidelines in South Dakota?